 To give you a better idea of how your application might be viewed by lenders, credit reference agencies produce their own version of your credit score.

-The higher this number, the higher your chances of getting the best credit deals - but a good score from a credit reference agency is no guarantee that your application will be successful.
+The higher this number, the higher your chances of getting access to market-leading credit deals - but a good credit score from a credit reference agency is no guarantee that your application will be successful.

 And confusingly, each credit reference agency uses a slightly different scale.
 For example, a score of less than 560 is 'very poor' with Experian, but 'excellent' with Equifax.